 Mixto: Unless your bottle of tequila states that it contains 100% agave, it’s a mixto tequila.
 This term literally translates to “mixed” and refers to a tequila that’s made with a combination of agave juice and cane sugar juice.
 It means the tequila contains more than 51% Blue Weber agave but less than 100% and is likely of lesser quality.
 It also comes at a lower price point.

 Piña: The name of the middle of the agave plant, which typically looks very similar to a pineapple.
 These can grow up to the size of a small car.

 Reposado: Reposado translates to “rested” and refers to tequila that’s left to age between two months to a year.

-Our methodology to select and rank the best tequila brands of 2020
+Our methodology to select and rank the best tequila brands in the world